neumino/neumino.github.io/movies.md

-### Red Shoes and the Seven Dwarfs
+### Descendants 3
-*Released on 2019-07-25, vote average 5.8*
+*Released on 2019-08-02, vote average 7.9*

-Princes who have been turned into Dwarfs seek the red shoes of a lady in order to break the spell, although it will not be easy.
+The teenagers of Disney&#39;s most infamous villains return to the Isle of the Lost to recruit a new batch of villainous offspring to join them at Auradon Prep.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/kvh24cLsuwU?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/atWSEy550o0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>